SpyglassMC/Spyglass/README.md

 And also NBT paths:
 ![nbt-path-completions](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/nbt-path-completions.gif)

-The following cool completion feature is still work-in-progress:

 FOR NBTS IN COMMANDS IN JSON TEXT COMPONENTS IN ITEM TAG NBTS, HANDLING THE ANOYYING ESCAPE AUTOMATICALLY FOR YOU:
 ![ohhhh-completions](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/ohhhh-completions.gif)